jkarlin929/react-router/README.md

 # React Router!

 ### Learning Objectives

-- Import and use third-party node modules into React using npm (Node Package Manager)
+- Describe how React Router makes our SPA "internet-ready"
-- Use React Router to create a single-page app that duplicates the functionality of a multi-page site
+- Use React Router to create a single-page app that replicates the functionality of a multi-page site
 - Use `Router`, `Link`, `Route`, `Redirect` and `Switch` to allow for navigation and URL manipulation

 ## How can we organize our apps as they grow?